 - Market Knowledge;

 - Business Strategy and Model;

 - Risk Management and Control;

 - Financial Analysis and Controls;

 - Governance, Oversight and Controls; and

-- Regulatory Framework and Requirements.
+• Regulatory Framework and Requirements.

-In order to ensure persons holding PRA and FCA SMR and SMF positions are fit and proper in accordance with Regulatory requirements they are subject to Regulatory due diligence, which includes:
+In order to ensure persons holding PRA and FCA Senior Manager Function positions are fit and proper in accordance with Regulatory requirements they are subject to Regulatory due diligence, which includes:

-- Five year employment history;
+- Three year employment history;

 - Credit and Disclosure & Barring Service (DBS) checks;

 - FCA and Directorship register search;

 - Professional Qualifications / Membership check; and

 - Identity check.

-In addition to the above initial Regulatory due diligence all persons holding PRA and FCA SM&CR roles are subject to an annual fitness and propriety assessment, overseen by the Society's Governance Committee.
+In addition to the above initial Regulatory due diligence, all persons holding PRA and FCA SM&CR roles are subject to an annual fitness and propriety assessment, overseen by the Society's Governance Committee.

-All Directors and External Skilled Persons participate in the Training & Development Scheme, which ensures that Committee members are competent to perform their role.
+All Directors and External Skilled Persons participate in the Training & Development Scheme, including a Skills and Knowledge Gap Analysis, which ensures that Board, Sub Board/Committee members are competent to perform their role.

-The Training and Development Scheme ensures that the training, development and knowledge standards are appropriate not only to demonstrate a level equal to the Regulatory requirements and obligations, but also appropriate and suitable to meet the needs of Directors and External Skilled Persons and the Society.
+The Training and Development Scheme ensures that the training, development and knowledge standards are appropriate not only to demonstrate a level equal to the Regulatory requirements and obligations, but also appropriate and suitable to meet the needs of the Society.